benchristel/taste/README.md

 would get hot-reloaded.
 An alternative would be to use something like `exclude: ["**/*.test.js"]` if you use that naming convention.

+### Removing tests from production builds

+If you're using Webpack, Rollup, or most other module bundlers, you shouldn't have to do anything special to remove Taste tests from the production build of your app.
+If you find that tests are showing up in bundled code, ensure that `process.env.NODE_ENV === "production"` and your optimizer is configured for tree-shaking / dead code elimination.

 ## Development